emjun/tisane-docs/_about/research.md

 redirect_from: /about/research.html
 layout: page
 ---

-Tisane aims to be a tool

 ## Publications
+We're excited to present Tisane at CHI 2022, in New Orleans!

+Want to learn more about Tisane?
+Check out some of our publ

+ - Eunice Jun, Audrey Seo, Jeffrey Heer, and René Just.
+“Tisane: Authoring Statistical Models via Formal Reasoning from Conceptual and Data Relationships.” _Proceedings of the ACM CHI Conference on Human Factors in Computing Systems (CHI)_, Apr.
+2022, pp. 1-25. _(Honorable mention)._
+ - Eunice Jun, Melissa Birchfield, Nicole De Moura, Jeffrey Heer, and René Just.
+“Hypothesis formalization:     Empirical findings, software limitations, and design implications.” _ACM Transactions on Computer-Human Interaction (TOCHI)_, vol. 29, no. 1, Jan.
+2022, pp. 1-28.

 ## How to Cite
 Did you use Tisane in your research project?
 Here's how you can cite us!

-> Eunice Jun, Audrey Seo, Jeffrey Heer, and René Just.
-“Tisane: Authoring Statistical Models via Formal Reasoning from Conceptual and Data Relationships.” _Proceedings of the ACM CHI Conference on Human Factors in Computing Systems (CHI)_, Apr.
-2022, pp. 1-25.

 ```
 @article{JunSHJ2022,